Sometimes, after applying polyurethane, the finish develops bubbles. So, why does this happen, and how to avoid it?

 - Polyurethane

-After prepping the surface/material, you must sand it.
-First, start sanding with medium-grit sandpaper (180-grit) to remove bumps and imperfections from the surface.
-Then, use fine-grit sandpaper to smoothen the surface.
+Sand the surface with medium-grit sandpaper (100-grit) to remove bumps and imperfections, and with fine-grit sandpaper (220-grit) to smooth the surface.

 Polyurethane is more likely to develop paint bubbles if the coating is too thick.
-So, to prevent them, thin the sealant.
+So, to prevent them, thin the sealer.

 If you use a sprayer, thin polyurethane in a ratio of 4:1 (4 parts poly, 1 part paint thinner).
 For a brush or roller, thin it in a ratio of 3:1.
 To thin oil-based polyurethane, use mineral spirits.
 To thin water-based polyurethane, use water as a paint thinner.